VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/endpoints/personnel_file_api_employees.md

 > **Note: make sure to URL encode the search and filter parameters**

-View the menu-item [Reference / Filtering](/personnel_file_api_filter.html) for more information about creating filter expressions.
+View the menu-item [Reference / Expressions / Filtering](/personnel_file_api_filter.html) for more information about creating filter expressions.
-View the menu-item [Reference / Searching](/personnel_file_api_search.html) for more information about creating search expressions.
+View the menu-item [Reference / Expressions / Searching](/personnel_file_api_search.html) for more information about creating search expressions.
 &nbsp;
 ### Example requests
 ```